-Using your Instant Pot doesn’t have to be scary!
-This will relieve your stress and get the pressure cooker out of your pantry and onto your cupboard!
-Use this Instant Pot Quick Reference Guide to help simplify your cooking experiences with your pressure cooker.
+Using your pressure cooker shouldn’t be scary!
+This will help relieve your stress and get it out of your pantry and onto your cupboard!
+Use this Instant Pot Quick Reference Guide to simplify your cooking experiences.

 Instant Pot Quick Reference Guide

 Pressure cooking has received a major update lately.
-Pressure cookers have become a fantastic stress-free way of cooking great meals quickly!
+It has become a fantastic stress-free way of cooking great meals quickly!

 - Instant Pot – 6 Qt 7-in-1 Multi-Use Programmable Pressure Cooker, Slow Cooker, Rice Cooker, Steamer, Sauté, Yogurt Maker and Warmer

 - Cosori – 6 Qt Premium 8-in-1 Programmable Multi-Cooker (Pressure Cooker, Rice Cooker, Steamer, Warmer, Etc.)

 - Cuisinart – 6 Quart 1000 Watt Electric Pressure Cooker (Stainless Steel)

 At the time of my research, prices range right around $100.
 Which one is best for your family?
 Only you can answer that!
 Look at the different options each brand offers and pick the one that best suits your needs.

 I’ve had the Instant Pot (IP) 6 quart appliance for about two years.
 It’s the perfect size for our small family, easy to use and I’ve been very pleased with it.

 - Foods quick quickly and will stay moist.